quicwg/base-drafts/draft-ietf-quic-transport.md

 that type start with a flow control limit of 0.

-A client MUST NOT include server-only transport parameters (original_connection_id, stateless_reset_token, or preferred_address).
+A client MUST NOT include server-only transport parameters (original_connection_id, preferred_address, retry_connection_id, and stateless_reset_token).
 A server MUST treat receipt of any of these transport parameters as a connection error of type TRANSPORT_PARAMETER_ERROR.

 # Frame Types and Formats {#frame-formats}